 The Health Insurance Portability and Accountability Act was the impetus for the adoption of EMR systems (Government Publishing Office, 2018; Adler-Milstein & Jha, 2017), but despite the government mandate electronic systems offer the medical field many benefits.
-Friedman, Parrish, & Ross (2013) noted many benefits due to electronic systems making records available quickly and from anywhere: the ability providers for to measure disease level/distribution, report and investigate notifiable diseases, have access to complete, longitudinal patient records, and gain timely access to patient records.
+Friedman, Parrish, & Ross (2013) noted many benefits due to electronic systems making records available quickly and from anywhere: the ability for providers to measure level/distribution, disease report and investigate notifiable diseases, have access to complete, longitudinal patient records, and gain timely access to patient records.
 While these specific benefits are notable, one must be able to see the forest despite the trees.
 Improved efficiency, better patient care, and higher patient safety are the higher-level contributions achieved through the benefits above (Institute of Medicine, 2003).